TotyHans/TotyHans/README.md

-- 👋 Hi, I’m @TotyHans
+- 👋 Hi, I’m Hans
 - 👀 I’m interested in ...
-Software programming in JAva and C#
+Software programming in Java, C# and Python
 - 🌱 I’m currently learning ...
-Java with Spring :D
+Java with Node.js
-- 💞️ I’m looking to collaborate on ...
-IBM to get closer to my dream
+- 💞️ I’m looking to collaborate on ... any company leading software to get closer to my dream
 - 📫 How to reach me ... im always available via e-mail in hans.business@outlook.com if u need something just write me :D

 <!---